believer-oss/ethos/friendshipper/README.md

 - Rust code: The application will automatically be killed, rebuilt, and launched
 - Frontend (web UI): Tauri will reload the page in-place, making it very fast to iterate on UI.

+Note that if you make changes to frontend components in `core/ui/`, you need to run `yarn` in the same directory to rebuild the shared components, and restart the app you're developing so it picks up the changes.

 ### Getting ready for commit